kingluddite/web-dev-notes/frontend/udemy/108n-modern-react-with-redux/04-manage-app-state-with-redux/50-review-reducers-and-actions.md

 6. And for the reducers that cared about that particular action, they returned a piece of `state` which is assembled as the global Application state and that global Application `state` was then injected back into all the different `Containers` inside of our Application
 7. The `Containers` then re-rendered and cause the view to update

+## Summary
-Once you finally get a grasp on this cycle you will absolutely 100% understand Redux!
-It's hard at first but over time in will sink in
+* Once you finally get a grasp on this cycle you will absolutely 100% understand Redux!
+* It's hard at first but over time in will sink in

-A lot of online posts say Redux is very simple.
-It is only simple once you understand what is going on
+* A lot of online posts say Redux is very simple
+* It is only simple once you understand what is going on